nrayamajhee/nrayamajhee.github.io/pages/resume.md

 ### CSCI Achievement Award 2017

-UNO Department of Computer Science, UNO
+UNO Department of Computer Science

 _For demonstrating stellar performance at the department._